Sasha Perl-Raver: Actress

 She has had bit parts in a dozen television series and films, including The Muse, and starred as herself in five series.

 Other ventures

 She was crowned Miss San Francisco in 1999.

 Personal life

 Her mother is Miki Raver, who is an author, former talent agent, motivational religious speaker and former production company owner.

 She graduated from the University of Southern California.

 She married actor Jason Richard Fox in August 2014.
-The couple had their first child in March 2018.
+The couple had their first child, Luna Pearl, in February 2018.